 Falling Sky Brewing House

-Falling Sky is celebrating ten years of brewing fantastic beers this summer!
-Both locations — the original Falling Sky Brewing House in downtown Eugene, and the Falling Sky Ppur House & Delicatessen in the Whiteaker neighborhood, offer outdoor beer gardens where you can try the latest offerings from their extensive (and always changing!) list of craft beers.
+Falling Sky has been brewing fantastic beers for over a decade.
+Both locations — the original Falling Sky Brewing House in downtown Eugene, and the Falling Sky Pour House & Delicatessen in the Whiteaker neighborhood, offer outdoor beer gardens where you can try the latest offerings from their extensive (and always changing!) list of craft beers.
 The food is also top notch, with most ingredients sourced from the local area.

 Cornucopia's friendly restaurant has a shady back garden, just perfect for escaping the heat on a summer day.
 Their downtown Eugene location and Springfield Main Street location have sidewalk seating.